Skip to main content

 Duplicate list option

 When duplicating a list, you can associate the list with a course.
 Optionally, you may want to review or change the Advanced Settings to confirm whether other aspects of the list are copied or reset.
-To configure the which options are displayed to Instructors and the default setting for each option, see Enabling Instructor Rollover.
+To configure which options are displayed to Instructors and the default setting for each option, see Enabling Instructor Rollover.

 Options for duplicating a list.